 I am a Finnish information systems, management, and game studies scholar who also dabbles in service research, sexology and the cognitive study of religion.
 I hold a master’s degree in theology, a doctorate in information studies and interactive media, and a MBA in service innovation and design.

-I currently work as Associate Professor of Information Practices at Tampere University, Finland.
+I work as Professor of Information Studies and Interactive Media, specializing in information practices, at Tampere University, Finland.
 I also hold the rank of Adjunct Professor (Docent) of Contemporary Culture Science (particularly games and social information networks) at the University of Jyväskylä.

 Trough my own small company, Jinamic, I do consulting in service design, choice architecture and strategy facilitation.